utdata/rwd-workbench/README.md

     return table
 ```

-This would also be useful with education data that uses school numbers that start with zero, or Census bureau GEOid columns that start with Zero.
+I've found this also useful with education data that uses school numbers that start with zero and Census bureau data with GEOid columns.

 ## Reshaping with melt

-There is a "Reshape" function in Workbench, but it only allows you to reshape from Wide to Long on a single column, where sometimes you reshape on more than one.
+There is a "Reshape" function in Workbench, but it only allows you to reshape from Wide to Long on a single column, where sometimes you need to reshape on more than one.

 In this example we start with five columns of data: